National identification number: Bangladesh

 In Bangladesh the National Identity card is issued by National Identity Registration Wing of the Election Commission.
-The National Identity card or NID card is a compulsory identity document issued to every Bangladeshi citizen upon turning 18 years of age.
+The National Identity card or NID card is a compulsory identity document issued to every Bangladeshi citizen upon turning 16 years of age.
 The NID is a government issued photo ID just like the Bangladeshi Driver's licence, which is also a biometric, microchip embedded, smart identity card.
 The NID is required by Bangladeshi citizens for multiple essential public services, such as obtaining utility connections, as well as private services, such as opening bank accounts, in Bangladesh.
 Initially paper based laminated NID cards were issued since 2006.
 Then the paper based laminated NID cards were replaced by biometric and microchip embedded Smart NID cards for all adult citizens in Bangladesh from 2016 onwards.
 The Smart NID card contains the card holder's ID number.
 The government provides the Smart NID card free of charge to all adult citizens of Bangladesh.

 China

-In China, an ID card is mandatory for all citizens who are over 16 years old (Except for overseas citizens without registered residence in the country).
+In China, an ID card is mandatory for all citizens who are over 16 years old, except for overseas citizens without registered residence in the country.
 The ID number has 18 digits and is in the format RRRRRRYYYYMMDDSSSC, which is the sole and exclusive identification code for the holder (an old ID card only has 15 digits in the format RRRRRRYYMMDDIII).
 RRRRRR is a standard code for the administrative division where the holder is born (county or a district of a city), YYYYMMDD is the birth date of the holder, and SSS is a sequential code for distinguishing people with identical birthdates and birthplaces.
 The sequential code is odd for males and even for females.
 The final character, C, is a checksum value over the first 17 digits.
 To calculate the checksum, each digit in order is multiplied by a weight in the ordered set [7 9 10 5 8 4 2 1 6 3 7 9 10 5 8 4 2] and summed together.
-The sum modulus 11 is used as an index into the ordered set [1 0 X 9 8 7 6 5 4 3 2], with the first index being zero.
+The sum modulus 11 is used as an index into the ordered set [1 0 × 9 8 7 6 5 4 3 2], with the first index being zero.
 The indexed value is the checksum digit.
 In 15 digit IDs, III is an identification number created through certain mathematical methods (the last digit might be an English letter, such as X).
 The ID card is used for residential registration, army enrollment registration, registration of marriage/divorce, going abroad, taking part in national exams, and other social or civil matters.